RapTho/container-to-cloud/5_Deploy_on_IBM-Cloud.md

-# Deploying mosquitto on IBM Cloud
+# Deploying the app on IBM Cloud

 In this guide, you'll learn how to: